FernandaLFerrari/physalia-workshop/_pages/labs/lab_7_metagenomic_viz.md

 ```

-First apply this to the metagenomic data.
+**First apply this function to the metagenomic data.**

 Create a data matrix: each column is a sample and each row specifies the alpha diversity of a particular pathway.

 Set up the matrix: